Skip to Search

 Angrick II, William P.: Collection of Latin American and Caribbean Stereographs.
 1860, circa 1890-1910.
 Collection of 18 stereograph images showing scenes and views from South American countries, Cuba, Jamaica, and Florida.
 [The guide to this collection is available in Spanish: Guía de la Colección de Fotografías Estereográficas de Latinoamérica y el Caribe por William P. Angrick II.]

 Anonymous Copybook.
 1774-1775.
 Copies of letters (dated 28 September 1774 - 31 July 1775) addressed to the Printer, to Lord North, to the King, etc., signed "An Englishman," "A Friend to the Government," "One Million of Loyal Faithful Englishmen," etc. on topics regarding the church, unrest in America, and other affairs of the day.
 A digital reproduction of is available online via the University of Florida Digital Collections (UFDC).
-Ms. Group 112, Box 1/7.
+MSS 0470.

 Appledorf, Howard.
 Papers, 1968-1983.
 Part of University Archives Manuscript Collections.

 Architecture Educational Collection, 1930-2010.
-Miscellaneous architectural drawings, particulary of structures in Florida.
+Miscellaneous architectural drawings, particularly of structures in Florida.
 Ms Group 273.

 Arnold, A.S.
 Photo Album and Diary of a Trip to Jamaica, 1904.
 Documenting a 1904 trip to Jamaica taken by three New York doctors.
 Ms Group 272.